-All California active registered voters will receive a vote-by-mail ballot for the November 8, General Election.
+- All California active registered voters will receive a vote-by-mail ballot for the March 5, 2024, Presidential Primary Election.

-Your county elections office will begin mailing ballots no later than October 10, 2022.
+- Your county elections office will begin mailing ballots by February 5, 2024.

 For more information on the candidates, or for frequently asked questions about voting accessibility or deadlines, visit the Secretary of State page.

 Youth Leadership Forum (YLF) Application Period is Open